Rule of Law vs Rule by Law: What’s the Difference and Why It Matters?

 • The Rule of Law

-In contrast, Rule by Law is a concept that sees the governing authority as somehow being above the law, and has the power to create and execute law where they find it to be convenient, despite the effect it has on larger freedoms that people enjoy.
-To expand on this idea, rule by law is a method that governments and people in power use to shape the behavior of people, and in terms of governing a country, mass groups of people.
-This usually has the end goal of psychologically or forcefully persuading people to agree with policy decisions they otherwise would not agree with.
+In contrast, Rule by Law is a concept that sees the governing authority as somehow being above the law and having the power to create and execute law where they find it to be convenient, despite the effect it has on larger freedoms that people enjoy.
+To expand on this idea, rule by law is a method that governments and people in power use to shape people’s behavior and, in terms of governing a country, mass groups of people.
+This usually aims to psychologically or forcefully persuade people to agree with policy decisions they otherwise would not agree with.